Patient's Query

 Hi doctor,

-I had swollen lymph nodes in two weeks, muscle pain, and fatigue.
-I got a combo test done in two months which was negative, another combo test for HIV in three months which came negative, and another antibody test in six months which also came negative.
-Do I need to get test again, and are the tests done in the different countries reliable?
+I had swollen lymph nodes for two weeks, muscle pain, and fatigue.
+I got a combo test done in two months, which was negative, another combo test for HIV in three months, which came negative, and another antibody test in six months, which also came negative.
+Do I need to get tested again, and are the tests done in different countries reliable?
 Please help.

 Thanks.